sonic-net/sonic-mgmt/docs/testplan/Convergence measurement in data center networks.md

 Similarly, withdraw the routes and measure the time it takes to delete the routes from DUT asics. <br/> In order to measure the time it takes to delete the routes from asics after routes withdraw, we have to consider the time when it starts withdrawing the routes and when the traffic receiving rate goes to 0%.<br/>
 Differnet v4 and v6 prefix combinations will be tried for Route advertise/withdraw convergence numbers.
 (Ports can be connected to single asic same LC, different asic same LC, different asic different LCs.)<br/>
-Same test can be expanded to multiple sessions on single port or if multiple tgen ports are available, we can have single session on each tgen port.
+Same test can be expanded to multiple sessions on single port or if multiple tgen ports are available, we can have single session on each tgen port.<br/>
+For Keysight automated cases, we will be using readily available CP/DP convergence time stat to measure Convergence.

 ### Test Setup
   - T2 chassis with 2 LCs(Linecards).
 Each LC is having 2 asics.